 Position: Schoolboys Development Manager

-Bryan has been in charge of Gillingham’s Centre of Excellence, now Academy, since 2008 and in that time has overseen a complete overhaul of the club’s youth system.
+Bull has been in charge of Gillingham’s Centre of Excellence, now Academy, since 2008 and in that time has overseen a complete overhaul of the club’s youth system.

-Bryan's role includes responsibility for all the players in the clubs development program who are still at school.
+He started coaching at the club back in 2000, and his current role includes responsibility for all the players in the clubs development program who are still at school.